Sandro Gorli

-Sàndro Gòrli (born 19 June 1948 in Como) – Italian composer, conductor, teacher.

-The author of "Requiem" for mixed choir a Cappella, written specially for the well-known choir La Chapelle Royale.
+Sandro Gorli (born 19 June 1948) is an Italian composer, conductor and teacher.
+He is the author of "Requiem" for mixed choir a Cappella, written specially for the well-known choir La Chapelle Royale.
 This composition was included in the Treasury of choral authentic music.

-From 1990 to 1998 – the principal conductor of the ELISION Ensemble in Melbourne (Australia).
+From 1990 to 1998, he was the principal conductor of the ELISION Ensemble in Melbourne, Australia.